Hodgkin lymphoma

 Hodgkin lymphoma usually responds well to treatment.

 Hodgkin lymphoma and its treatments can cause complications.
-These can include:
+These can include the following.

 - Immunosuppression (a weakened immune system) — this can increase your risk of infection.